rmpasswd/DevOps-Learning-Path/Docker notes cookbooks/Docker.md

     -t or -tty (Pseudo-TTY):
     If you add this flag, your container's output is attached to your terminal.
 Seems it mostly about formatting output (for bin/bash, for example - try ls with and without -t flag), but sometimes is more important because some apps change their behaviour depending on being launched via terminal or not (text editors, for example, or mechanism of masking password with * implemented by terminal).
 - **-rm flag**
-      > After working with the container, when the user stops the container, the container, image and volume is removed.
-But if a -v flag is used, then the data persists, next time docker run is re-run.
+  => After working with the container, when the container is stopped with 'docker stop' command then the container is removed.
+But if a -v flag is used, then the data persists.
+If **/tmp** directory is used like this `-v /tmp/mysql-data:/var/lib/mysql` then the volume wont be visible, it will persist between container restarts, but it will not persist when the machine restarts.
+   Following is when /tmp dir is used:
   ![image](https://github.com/user-attachments/assets/7d4d338c-d548-4f52-8ca4-05d66401d4b7)

 **Stop, Remove Image and Container**